 Photo Credit: Steve Dean

-The Haunting Qualities: This 3,118-foot-long tunnel is an engineering marvel, but its dark, narrow passageways make it a chilling experience for those brave enough to walk through.
-The eerie silence is often broken only by the sound of dripping water, and the pitch-black interior gives you the feeling that someone — or something — could be lurking just out of sight.
-Local legends claim that workers who died during its construction still haunt the tunnel, and visitors report feeling strange presences while walking through it.
+The Haunting Qualities: This 3,118-foot-long tunnel is an engineering marvel, but its dark, narrow passageways create an unsettling atmosphere.
+The eerie silence is often broken only by the sound of dripping water, and the pitch-black interior makes it easy to imagine someone—or something—lurking just out of sight.
+Local legends suggest that workers who died during its construction still haunt the tunnel, and visitors report feeling strange presences while walking through it.

 Hotel Gunter Basement

-The Haunting Qualities: The Hotel Gunter in Frostburg is a historic hotel with a particularly mysterious basement.
-Once used as a holding cell in the 1900s for prisoners being transported by Federal guards along the National Road, the basement is rumored to carry the residual energy of those who were once held captive there.
-Visitors have reported feeling cold spots, hearing disembodied voices, and seeing shadowy figures moving about.
+The Haunting Qualities: The historic Hotel Gunter in Frostburg once served as a holding cell in the 1900s for prisoners being transported along the National Road.
+Today, it’s rumored to retain the energy of those long-gone occupants.
+Guests and staff have reported cold spots, disembodied voices, and shadowy figures moving about making it a must-see for paranormal enthusiasts.

 Puccini’s Restaurant